ovh/docs/pages/bare_metal_cloud/dedicated_servers/proxmox-network-HG-Scale/guide.en-gb.md

 > [!primary]
 >
-> Since 06 October 2022, our failover IP solution has been named [Additional IP](https://www.ovhcloud.com/en-gb/network/additional-ip/).
+> Since 06 October 2022, our Additionnal IP solution has been named [Additional IP](https://www.ovhcloud.com/en-gb/network/additional-ip/).
 This has no impact on its features.
 >

 ## Objective